-After apprenticing at well-known Budapest restaurants, two young, local chefs, Andor Giczi and Szabolcs Nagy, decided to venture out on their own in 2014.
-The fruit of their labor is Fricska, a Bib Gourmand-awarded restaurant specializing in updated Hungarian dishes.
-Fricska is located in a remote part of the city's party district, inside a subterranean space that feels cozy and inviting despite the lack of windows.
+After training at well-known Budapest restaurants, two young, local chefs, Andor Giczi and Szabolcs Nagy, ventured out on their own, opening Fricska restaurant in 2014.
+Since then, Fricska has earned a reputation for serving tasty modern Hungarian dishes, and it also won a Bib Gourmand award.
+The restaurant is on the far end of the party district, inside a below-ground space that manages to be cozy despite the lack of natural light.

 Although operating without a fixed menu, Fricska's greatest strength is its reliability—the kitchen churns out above-average, tried-and-tested dishes.
 Don't expect mind-boggling creativity, but many of the daily-changing plates will make you want to return.
 My favorites are the pan-seared duck liver, the mangalica pork shoulder with roasted vegetables, and the goulash soup.
 In fact, the goulash (€5) is the undisputed highlight here: the rich, dark-red-hued broth contains tender beef cheeks while chopped scallions lend lightness.

 The Hungarian wines, served by co-owner and sommelier Csaba Csongrádi, come from small wineries that even most locals haven't heard of.
 Fricska's main dishes run €12-18.
 For a more wallet-friendly option, try their three-course weekday lunch prix fixe for €12.
 Reservations are a must.